 Upon termination of this Agreement, the CITY shall be free to use any or all plans, specifications or documents, for which compensation has been paid in full, for this project without further additional compensation to the A/E.

-Federal Compliance Regulations

-Federal funds will be used as a source of funding for this project; therefore, Attachment “B” must be certified.

 This Agreement (consisting of pages 1 to 7 inclusive together with any expressly incorporated attachments), constitutes the entire agreement between City and A/E and supersedes all prior written or oral understandings.
 This Agreement may only be amended, supplemented, modified, or canceled by a duly executed written instrument.